The Different Types Of Cooker Hoods For Your Kitchen

 As with a vented island hood, you will need to make sure you have enough space in between your ceiling joists to run ducting along and out.
 As well as this, you may also need to have enough space to house the motor of the cooker hood itself.

 If you don’t have the space to do this, you could consider building a ceiling box to house the cooker hood and motor.
-These ceiling boxes can be turned into quite the feature if you add extra lighting around them and don’t make them bigger than they need to be.
+These ceiling boxes can be turned into quite a feature if you add extra lighting around them and don’t make them bigger than they need to be.Â

 The Best Ceiling Cooker Hoods – Ideal For Kitchen Islands